-- 4. Edit the configuration file with the appropriate values from the table above: sudo vi /var/nexthink/portal/conf/startup.properties - 5.
-Restart the Portal:
+4. Edit the configuration file with the appropriate values from the table above:

+'''

+sudo vi /var/nexthink/portal/conf/startup.properties

+'''

+'''

 sudo systemctl start nxportal

+'''

-For example, in an installation with 45 000 devices, look up in the table above and find that, for a maximum of 50k devices, you must set the running mode of the Portal to MEDIUM, and allocate 14 GB of memory for the user interface, in addition to 2 GB more for the infrastructure.
+For example, in an installation with 45 000 devices, look up in the table above and find that, for a maximum of 50k devices, you must allocate 16 GB of memory.